Fender JV Modified '60s Stratocaster Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Fender JV Modified '60s Stratocaster's construction favors people with relatively big hands.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Fender JV Modified '60s Stratocaster's construction is balanced for most hand sizes.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.